osnr/rpi-bitbang-ethernet/README.md

 2.8V](https://www.iol.unh.edu/sites/default/files/knowledgebase/ethernet/10basetmau.pdf#page=11).
 [Magnetics
 stuff](https://networkengineering.stackexchange.com/questions/29927/what-is-the-purpose-of-an-ethernet-magnetic-transformer-and-how-are-they-used)
 isolates the device if you use a real Ethernet jack.
 (I think you can buy a MagJack, though?)
-In particular, I think you should probably not do this with a Power over Ethernet port on the other side.
+In particular, I think you should not do this with a Power over Ethernet port on the other side.

 I've only tested this on a single **Raspberry Pi 4B with 2GB RAM**.
-(I don't see why it wouldn't work on other Pi 4B models; it might even be workable on the Pi 2 or 3, although you might need to mess a lot with the timings there.)
+(I don't see why it wouldn't work on other Pi 4B models; it might even be workable on the Pi 2 or 3, although you'd need to mess a lot with the timings there and change all the 0xFE... memory addresses.)

 You'll need the [gcc-arm-none-eabi toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads)